guoshengkang/guoshengkang.github.io/_pages/about.md

 What’s new
 ------
+- 2025/03/22, One paper has been accepted by CCPE, congratulations to **Zhen Wang**.
 - 2025/03/13, One paper has been accepted by JIT, congratulations to **Weike Zhou**.
 - 2025/02/05, One paper has been accepted by CSCWD 2025, congratulations to **Jiayi Zhong** and **Yaling Tang**.
 - 2024/12/09, One paper has been accepted by IEEE TNSM, congratulations to **Hongshuai Ren**.